ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/lower_respiratory_infections/index.rst

 Model Assumptions and Limitations
 ---------------------------------
+Because DisMod estimated an unrealistically high birth prevalence, the modelers set birth prevalence to zero.
+Consequently, the birth prevalence, incidence, and prevalence available from get_outputs are incongruous with one another.

 This model is designed to be used for estimating DALYs due to LRI that are averted from a country-level intervention(e.g. food fortification or supplementation given to a percentage of the population) that can reduce LRI